GlPortal/glPortal/README.md

 ## Join the team
 Chat with us at irc.freenode.org in the channel [#glportal](http://kiwiirc.com/client/irc.freenode.com/#glportal) for questions and discussions about the development of the game.
-Report any Issues found on GitHub.
+Please report any issues found on GitHub.

 Feel free to submit a pull request or suggest an issue on GitHub if you have any changes/suggestions for us.